• Feb 21, 2025

 Things to do: Skiing, hiking, camping, and visiting temples and lakes

-Top Attractions: Majlhali, Cantonment Ashiyana Park, Tarikhet village
+Top Attractions: Majkhali, Cantonment Ashiyana Park, Tarikhet village

 Best time to visit: March to June

-Things to do: Trekking, Explore spiritual temples, take a road trip, camp in Uttrakhand
+Things to do: Trekking, explore spiritual temples, take a road trip, camp in Uttarakhand

 20. Ooty, Tamil Nadu

 It is the place affectionately deemed as the 'queen of Nilgiris'; Ooty is a heaven for nature lovers.
-Boasting of eyepleasing natural views and decorated with a verdant tea garden a trip to the place like Ooty is a perfect escape from the hustke and bustle of the city.
+Boasting eye-pleasing natural views and verdant tea gardens, a trip to places like Ooty is a perfect escape from the hustle and bustle of the city.

 Top Attractions: Ooty Lake, Doddabetta Tea Factory